kahlil/angular-resources/README.md

 A collection of resources that help you learn Angular.js.

-Please send PRs if you have anything to add! <3
+Please send PRs if you have anything to add! &hearts;

 ## From The Official Docs